The Green Protocol: A New Vision for Crypto, Pt 2

 It makes us small.

 The speculation layer makes us play their game … literally their game! … constructed of ephemeral and abstracted symbols, rather than create our OWN game out of real world relationships with real world humans, imbued with the positive energy of making, protecting and teaching.
-Yeats wrote that “the best lack all conviction” in the widening gyre, but I don’t think that’s quite right today.
+Yeats wrote that “the best lack all conviction” in the Widening Gyre, but I don’t think that’s quite right today.
 The best of us – those for whom symbolic manipulation comes easy – have plenty of conviction, but it’s the atomized conviction of ego.
 It’s the little voice of conviction that whispers in our ear and says, “Ahhh, you are SO smart” when the dealer flips a winning card and we get that little hit of dopamine and we lean back in our chair and we smile at the screen and we embrace the opportunity to play yet another hand.
 The best of us are addicts.

 It makes me very angry that my daughters are coming of age in a world that conspires to make them small, that seeks to make them addicts.